vladmandic/face-api/README.md

 ## Weights

-Pretrained models and their weights are includes in `./model`.
+Pretrained models and their weights are included in `./model`.

 <br><hr><br>